-About Dulwich Womens Cricket
+About Dulwich Women's Cricket

-Womens Cricket in 2019
+Women's Cricket in 2023

 New to cricket?
 Worried you will not be good enough?
-Please just come down and give it a go you may even like it!
+Please just come down and give it a go - you may even like it!

-The side began in 2004, as local coach and cricketer Lara arranged an exhibition session for women cricketers at the Burbage Road ground but it was not until 2006 that a fully fledged women’;s section became a reality.
+The side began in 2004, as local coach and cricketer Lara arranged an exhibition session for women cricketers at the Burbage Road ground but it was not until 2006 that a fully fledged women’s section became a reality.

 Players were recruited from within the club, by word of mouth, through links with local schools and the website.
 Some players came through the Southwark and Surrey youth development programmes.
 Many arrived new to the game and some players came with previous cricketing experience.
 During the first historic season, one match was played away at Caterham in September 2006 which was won by Caterham.
 2007 saw more games and more players.
 The first match at Burbage Road was a 15 over fixture in June 2007 between the cricket and hockey sections.
 The bigger hitting hockey side, who fielded some players with cricketing experience, won by 44 runs.
-In 2009 the team started playing in the National Ladies South Section league
+In 2009 the team started playing in the National Ladies South Section league.